Billionaire Branson soars to space aboard Virgin Galactic flight | Technology

 British billionaire Richard Branson on Sunday soared more than 50 miles above the New Mexico desert aboard his Virgin Galactic rocket plane and safely returned in the vehicle's first fully crewed test flight to space, a symbolic milestone for a venture he started 17 years ago.

-Virgin has said it plans at least two further test flights of the spaceplane in the months ahead before beginning regular commercial operation in 2022.
-Several hundred wealthy would-be citizen astronauts have already booked reservations, priced at around $250,000 per ticket for the chance to experience weightlessness and the force of supersonic flight and to witness spectacular views of Earth from space.
+HIGH-COST TICKETS Virgin Galactic has said it plans at least two further test flights of the spaceplane in the months ahead before beginning regular commercial operation in 2022.
+One of those flights will carry four Italian astronauts-in-training, according to company CEO Michael Colglazier.

+He said 600 wealthy would-be citizen astronauts have also booked reservations, priced at around $250,000 per ticket for the exhilaration of supersonic flight, weightlessness and the spectacle of spaceflight.
+Branson has said he aims ultimately to lower the price to around $40,000 per seat as the company ramps up service, achieving greater economies of scale.
+Colglazier said he envisions eventually building a large enough fleet to accommodate roughly 400 flights annually at the spaceport.

 The Swiss-based investment bank UBS has estimated the potential value of the space tourism market reaching $3 billion annually by 2030.
 Proving rocket travel safe for the public is key.